 6. Leaders Clearly Value People Over Process

-If you clearly do not trump people over process, then process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
-As a leader you must demonstrate through your behavior and decisions that people are above process – all the time.
+If you clearly do not trump people over process, then the process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
+As a leader, you must demonstrate through your behavior and decisions that people are above process – all the time.